Colonial Penn Life Insurance Company offers different forms of life insurance, each with unique features and options.

 In addition, you have some flexibility pertaining to when you make your premium payments:

-Guaranteed Acceptance Involves No Medical Exam
+5. Guaranteed Acceptance Policies Require No Medical Exam

 Underwriting is the process of risk assessment a carrier implements to determine if you qualify – and how much to charge you – for coverage.